kswoo97/unsupervised-non-homophilic/README.md

 ### Datasets

-We support the following datasets.
+We support the following graph datasets.

 | Name  | # of nodes | # of edges | # of features | # of classes |
 | ------------- | ------------- | ------------- | ------------- | ------------- |